You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-- Not paying a claim in a timely manner.
+- Not paying a claim in promptly.

 Contact Our Bad Faith Insurance Lawyers Today!

-Our legal team has a great deal of experience in resolving bad faith disputes between our clients and their insurance companies.
+Our legal team has a great deal of experience resolving bad faith disputes between our clients and their insurance companies.
 At the Law Offices of Jason E. Taylor, our attorneys negotiate with and litigate against insurance companies to make sure insurance companies act in good faith.